explosion/spaCy/website/docs/api/entitylinker.md

 ## EntityLinker.predict {#predict tag="method"}

-Apply the pipeline's model to a batch of docs, without modifying them.
+Apply the component's model to a batch of [`Doc`](/api/doc) objects, without modifying them.
 Returns the KB IDs for each entity in each doc, including `NIL` if there is no prediction.

 > #### Example
 >